-Community Property Management, a leading management company in St. Louis, is an Anderson Technologies’ managed IT services client.
-When Jane Oliver, president of CPM, first met Mark Anderson, her company participated in a free cyber security seminar.
-At the time, CPM received break/fix IT support from another local firm.
+A leading management company in St. Louis is an Anderson Technologies’ managed IT services client.
+When J. O., president of the firm, first met Mark Anderson, her company participated in a free cyber security seminar.
+At the time, they received break/fix IT support from another local firm.

-“As we talked with [Mark] afterwards, he asked questions about what we were currently doing and looked at some of our hardware,” Oliver recalls.
+“As we talked with [Mark] afterwards, he asked questions about what we were currently doing and looked at some of our hardware,” J. O. recalls.
 “The more we talked, the more they looked at what we had, it became clear that we needed to move away from the break/fix model.”

 If you’re contemplating switching from a break/fix IT company to managed IT services—or if you don’t have IT support at all—take the many benefits of managed services into consideration.

 Symantec reported an astounding 1,271 successful ransomware events per day in 2016.
 Ransomware often targets businesses specifically, and the number of attacks is growing.
 Having a managed services team of cyber security experts can go a long way in protecting you and your assets from crippling cyber attacks.